-- 6.1.
-This section is based on the Home Office Scientific Development Branch (HOSDB) and Association of Chief Police Officers for England & Wales (ACPO) guidance HOSDB CCTV Operational Requirements Manual 2009 Publication No. 28/09 and the BTP publication "Output requirements from CCTV systems on stations, car parks and trains" v1 dated April 2009.
-These documents should be read in conjunction with this guidance. - 6.2.
-All data protection and Information Commissioner's Office (ICO) requirements must be adhered to when planning for the recording CCTV images and HOSDB guidance should be considered.
-The requirements cover all CCTV systems whether they are deployed at a station, car park or on train. - 6.3.
-This document is an aid to meeting the technical specification of a CCTV system based on the operational requirement.
-The guidance does not specify any one manufacturers' equipment or product.
-In addition to the system providers, BTP Crime Reduction Officers and specialist BTP CCTV staff can provide free advice and guidance to operators and support their efforts towards achieving Safer Station and Car Park accreditation. - 6.4.
-Before planning, procuring or enhancing the CCTV system a clear understanding should be reached of what the system is required to do and how it should perform.
-This information should be captured in an operational user requirements document that is generated by interviewing all the stakeholders that propose to use the station, on train or station car park CCTV system.
-A schematic on how to prepare a CCTV operational requirement specification is provided within HOSDB Publication No. 28/09 mentioned above. - 6.5.
-To realise the maximum benefits of the CCTV systems it is strongly recommended that new installations should be developed with an open protocol technology to allow an interface with other pertinent systems, e.g. links between the system to be installed and those belonging to TfL, NWR, TOCs and local authorities, etc. - 6.6.
-At the time of designing a new or modified CCTV system consideration should be given to the fact there is an aspiration within BTP (subject to further assessment of the costs and benefits) to monitor live images and export recorded images from a remote location such as a BTP facility, a 3rd party control centre or the appropriate ICCs for operational purposes.
+- 5.1 The following documents should be read in conjunction with this guidance: - Home Office Scientific Development Branch (HOSDB) and Association of Chief Police Officers for England & Wales (ACPO) guidance HOSDB CCTV Operational Requirements Manual 2009 Publication No. 28/09; - BTP publication Output Requirements' document 2014; and - Surveillance Camera Code of Practice (Home Office) June 2013.
+The Code of Practice places certain requirements on 'Relevant Authorities', of which British Transport Police has volunteered to be classified in this manner, however the remainder of the Industry are not classified in that way. - 5.2 All data protection and Information Commissioner's Office (ICO) requirements must be adhered to when planning for the recording CCTV images and HOSDB guidance should be considered.
+The requirements cover all CCTV systems whether they are deployed at a station, car park or on train. - 5.3 BTP Crime Reduction Officers and specialist BTP CCTV staff can provide free advice and guidance to operators and support their efforts towards achieving Safer Station and Car Park accreditation, as well as developing a specification document. - 5.4 The HOSBD CCTV Operational Requirements Manual details how to develop a new CCTV system, enabling a clear understanding of what the system is required to do and how it should perform.
+It is recommended all these recommendations are adopted by the Operator. - To realise the maximum benefits of the CCTV systems all new installations should be developed with an open protocol technology to allow an interface with other pertinent systems, e.g. links between the system to be installed and those belonging to TfL, NWR, TOCs and local authorities, etc, as well as providing easy access to data once downloaded. - 5.6 At the time of designing a new or modified CCTV system consideration should be given to the fact there is an aspiration within BTP (subject to further assessment of the costs and benefits) to monitor live images and export recorded images from a remote location such as a BTP facility, a 3rd party control centre or the appropriate ICCs for operational purposes.